a-djebali/flask-machine-learning-resful/README.md

 ## Usage

-Open the terminal
-If you're using anaconda just install Flask by typing ```conda install flask``` Or ```pip install flask```
-Then run the notebook ```jupyter notebook``` in terminal in the main directory.
+.* Open the terminal.
+If you're using anaconda just install Flask by typing ```$conda install flask``` or ```$pip install flask```.
+Then run the notebook ```$jupyter notebook``` in terminal in the main directory.
 All the instructions are in there.

-The 2 attached files -- one is a step-by-step notebook, and the other is the Flask that is going to serve the machine learning model and get predictions back.
+.* Two attached files.
+One is a step-by-step notebook, and the other is the Flask app that is going to serve the machine learning model to get predictions back.